January 14, 2020

 Using and Caring For Clad Stainless Steel Cookware

-Here's how to cook with stainless steel:
+To cook with stainless steel:

 • Turn on the heat and let the pan get hot before adding oil.

 Other methods: Some people swear by seasoning stainless steel, but we haven't found that it matters all that much.
 You can also learn how to use the Leidenfrost Effect, which is about the heat setting: if you get it right, you can cook any food in stainless without sticking, and without any oil or butter.
+The drawback is that the temperature is pretty high, about 380F (different sources have different temps), so it's easy to burn food, especially eggs.

 back to top